FangUOFI/Lab_spatial_data_patterns/docs/index.md

 ```

 Next we need to figure out weights to each neighboring polygons.
-Here we will use the basic binary form (`style="B"`) to label the neighbors: 0 weight for non-neighoring polygon, and 1 weight for neighboring polygon.
+Here we will use the basic binary form (`style="B"`) to label the neighbors: 0 weight for non-neighboring polygon, and 1 weight for neighboring polygon.
 The function is `nb2listw`.
 Here style can take values “W”, “B”, “C”, “U”, and “S”, where:

-Code|Desctiption
+Code|Description
 -------|---------
-W|Row standardised (sums over all links to n)
+W|Row standardized (sums over all links to n)
-C|Globally standardised (sums over all links to n)
+C|Globally standardized (sums over all links to n)
 B|Basic binary coding
-U|Equal to C divided by the number of neighbours (sums over all links to unity)
+U|Equal to C divided by the number of neighbors (sums over all links to unity)
 S|Variance-stabilizing coding scheme

 We set `zero.policy=TRUE` option to allow list of non-neighbors.
 You can use `?nb2listw` for more information.